QUICK SUMMARY:

 One of the biggest differences between segments and audiences is that segments are ONLY available in Explorations, while audiences are not available in Explorations at all.

 Segments are not available in Google Ads, but audiences are.
-In Google Ads, audiences are specifically well-suited for remarketing campaigns for previous or existing users.
+In Google Ads, audiences are specifically well-suited for remarketing campaigns for existing or previous users.

 We highly recommend linking your Analytics account to Google Ads because then your audiences will appear in your shared library in Google Ads (just make sure you activate Google signals and enable ads personalization first).
 Linking Analytics to Ads will allow you to use the audiences in your client’s campaigns, whether you’re remarketing to existing users or looking for new ones.